ikubiti/advanced-css-page/README.md

     ![On a mobile device, the application displays one CSS code snippet per row.](./Images/03-app-mobile.png)

-## 💡 Hints

-* The HTML `<pre>` element is very literal about spaces and indentation.
-To gain a better understanding of how to work with it, check out this article on [considerations for styling the pre tag](https://css-tricks.com/considerations-styling-pre-tag/).

-## 🏆 Bonus

-* Set this project up in your own GitHub repositories so that you can deploy and use it for future reference!

 ---
 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.